untillions/mahjong/README.md

-# mahjong
-A simple phone app for explaining the basics of Standard Taiwanese Mahjong to an English-speaking audience.
+A simple phone app for explaining the basics, highlighting the rules, and scoring the game of Standard Taiwanese Mahjong.
-(Still in progress)